+'''

-class D a b | a -> b where ... class E a b | a -> b, b -> a where ...
+class D a b | a -> b where ...

+class E a b | a -> b, b -> a where ...

+'''

-The notation $a \rightarrow b$ used here between the l and where symbols --- not to be confused with a function type --- indicates that the a parameter uniquely determines the b parameter, and might be read as "a determines b."
+The notation a -> b used here between the I and where symbols --- not to be confused with a function type --- indicates that the a parameter uniquely determines the b parameter, and might be read as "a determines b."
 Thus D is not just a relation, but actually a (partial) function.
 Similarly, from the two dependencies that are included in the definition of E, we can see that E represents a (partial) one-one mapping between types.

-More generally, dependencies take the form $x1 \dots xn \rightarrow y1 \dots ym$, where $x1, \dots, xn$, and $y1, \dots, yn$ are type variables with n>0 and m>=0, meaning that the y parameters are uniquely determined by the x parameters.
-Spaces can be used as separators if more than one variable appears on any single side of a dependency, as in $t \rightarrow a$ b.
+More generally, dependencies take the form $x1 \dots xn \to y1 \dots ym$, where $x1, \dots, xn$, and $y1, \dots, yn$ are type variables with n>0 and m>=0, meaning that the y parameters are uniquely determined by the x parameters.
+Spaces can be used as separators if more than one variable appears on any single side of a dependency, as in $t\to a$ b.
 Note that a class may be annotated with multiple dependencies using commas as separators, as in the definition of E above.
 Some dependencies that we can write in this notation are redundant, and will be rejected because they don't serve any useful purpose, and may instead indicate an error in the program.
-Examples of dependencies like this include $a \rightarrow a$, $a \rightarrow b$, below the remaining dependencies.
+Examples of dependencies like this include $a\to a$, $a\to a$, $a\to a$, etc. There can also be some redundancy if multiple dependencies are given, as in $a\to b$, $b\to c$, $a\to c$, and in which some subset implies the remaining dependencies.
 Examples like this are not treated as errors.
 Note that dependencies appear only in class declarations, and not in any other part of the language.
 In particular, the syntax for instance declarations, class constraints, and types is completely unchanged.